 - Something less than ideal for long shows or jam sessions.

-How to Choose the Best Drum Throne
+How to Choose the Top Rated Drum Thrones

 Choosing the best drum throne isn’t like choosing chairs for the dining room.
 You’re not going to be pulling your drumming throne up to your pre-war Duncan Phyfe dining table and extending your pinky as you reach for the salad fork.
 No sir.
 You need to be seated high and comfortably so that you can pound the hell out of your drums all night long.
-Because of that, there are a number of things you’ll want to keep in mind when choosing a drum throne.
+Because of that, there are several things you’ll want to keep in mind when choosing a drum throne.

 - Adjustability – If you’re the kind of drummer who adjusts his or her seat a lot to provide different degrees of leverage and power, the screw-style seat is going to drive you bonkers.
 Instead, you’ll want a pneumatic piston that will enable quick and easy adjustment on the fly.
-That said, if you still haven’t adjusted your current throne since you first set it up 9 years ago, a screw style adjustment mechanism might be a-okay for you.
+That said, if you still haven’t adjusted your current throne since you first set it up 9 years ago, a screw-style adjustment mechanism might be a-okay for you.

 - Stability – Drummers work.
 They grind and sweat and pound and smack and shake the foundation of the earth.
 Or at least they try.
-In order to do this, they need a platform under them that is going to stay put and stay upright no matter how hot and heavy things get.
+To do this, they need a platform under them that is going to stay put and stay upright no matter how hot and heavy things get.
 Essentially, you have 2 choices when it comes to the design of the stand: 3 legs or 4 legs.
 Keep in mind that the higher you adjust the seat, the more stable the legs need to be.
 So if you’re a tall drummer, you may well want a 4 legged throne.
 Whereas if you sit closer to the stage 3 legs might be just fine.
-Your weight will also factor into determining whether 3 or 4 legs is right for you.
+Your weight will also factor into determining whether 3 or 4 legs are right for you.

 - The seat – Most drummers grew up using some type of stool.
 But stools, while practical and familiar, do have their drawbacks.
-They’re typically not so comfortable over the course of a long night, and they aren’t necessarily the most stable of drumming platforms either.
+They’re typically not so comfortable throughout a long night, and they aren’t necessarily the most stable of drumming platforms either.
 Big, wide bicycle-style seats have become all the rage in recent years, and it’s easy to see why.
 They’re wide enough to accommodate any size butt, they’re very stable, and some even offer independent shock absorption on the left and right sides.
 The seat covering is also key to comfort.
 Vinyl, while durable, is a sweat magnet.
 While fabric covers are much more comfortable and won’t stick to you.

 - To spin or not to spin – Some drum seats swivel freely from side to side.
 This allows you optimal freedom of movement while drumming.
 To some people though this type of movement is a distraction that can take away from their performance.
 So you have to ask yourself which kind of drummer are you?
 Someone who likes a nice firm, stable seat under them?
 Or someone who treasures freedom of movement while drumming?

 - Backrest or no backrest – You won’t see any backrests on our list.
 That’s because at heart we’re purists.
 But that’s not to say backrests don’t have their place.
 Some drummers swear by them.
 And some drummers need them because they may be dealing with back issues.
-Make sure you get the style of throne you both want and need.
-The long term health of your back may depend on it.
+Make sure you get the style of the throne you both want and need.
+The long-term health of your back may depend on it.

-The drum throne you choose will play as big a part in your performance as your sticks or skins or your own innate ability.
+The drum throne you choose will play as big a part in your performance as your sticks or skins or your innate ability.
 Choose wisely and you’ll ensure you get the most from your talent and your kit.
-Choose poorly and you’ll wonder why your drumming isn’t living up to your own lofty expectations.
+Choose poorly and you’ll wonder why your drumming isn’t living up to your lofty expectations.
 Any of the drum thrones profiled above should serve you well over the long haul.
 Just keep the above considerations in mind to make sure you get the right one for you.